gavinlyonsrepo/raspberrypi_tempmon/README.md

 A dummy config file is available in documentation folder.

-Make sure to include the [MAIN] header and all settings just as below or form dummy file.
+Make sure to include the [MAIN] header and all settings just as below or from dummy file.

 Settings: